FREQUENTLY ASKED QUESTIONS (FAQs)

 The Winstedt School utilises the globally-recognised, British curriculum which has been adapted for our international school population.

-All students in the School have weekly Mandarin lessons, unless a child has been specifically exempted by his or her Head of School.
+All students at Winstedt have weekly foreign language lessons of their choice unless a child has been specifically exempted by the School.

 Winstedt does not offer a bilingual programme at this time.

 Like most international schools in Singapore, The Winstedt School follows a North American academic calendar with classes beginning in mid-August and ending in Mid-June.